YunDeng98/YunDeng98.github.io/_pages/research.md

 A core line of research in the group is the development of computational methods for **Ancestral Recombination Graphs (ARGs)**, a revolutionizing framework in population and evolutionary genetics that goes well beyond the capabilities of summary-statistics-based inference.

-We develop robust and accurate computational methods for inferring ARGs and aim at using them for novel population-genetic analysis.
+I develop robust and accurate computational methods for inferring ARGs and aim at using them for novel population-genetic analysis.
 These efforts have resulted in methods including [SINGER](https://github.com/popgenmethods/SINGER) and [POLEGON](https://github.com/YunDeng98/POLEGON).

 </div>